hugoKs3/plugin-jazpar/docs/en_US/index.md

 Plugin allowing the recovery of consumption of the communicating meter *Gazpar* by querying the customer account *GRDF*.
 As the data is not made available in real time, the plugin retrieves the gaz consumption data from the day before each day.

-3 types of consumption data are accessible :
+2 types of consumption data are accessible :
 - the **daily consumption** *(in kWh)*.
 - the **monthly consumption** *(in kWh)*.
-- the **annual consumption** *(in kWh)*.

 >**Important**
 >You must have a GRDF customer account.
-The plugin retrieves information from the game *my space* [of the GRDF site](https://monespace.grdf.fr/monespace/connexion/accueil){:target = "\_ blank"}, you must therefore check that you have access to it with your usual identifiers and that the data is visible there.
+The plugin retrieves information from the game *my space* <a href="https://monespace.grdf.fr/monespace/particulier/accueil" target="_blank">of the GRDF website</a>, you must therefore check that you have access to it with your usual identifiers and that the data is visible there.
 Otherwise, the plugin will not work.

 # Configuration